bongnv/job-old/README.md

 Package `task` helps compose multiple smaller tasks to achieve a complex logic in order to achieve loose coupling and SRP.

+## Motivation

+In any program, logic grows with time.
+Without any mechanism to break into smaller parts, the program will become harder to maintain day by day. `task` provides a functionality to allow to break a complex business logic into smaller `Doer` and then easily compose together.

 ## How to use

 ```go